The greatest gift you can give yourself is the courage to face life’s challenges - and to know that you don’t have to face them alone.

 This approach explores how your early experiences of closeness, care and conflict have shaped the way you connect with others and how you see yourself.

-Understanding these experiences can help you recognise unhealthy patterns in yourself and others, improve existing relationships, build new, healthier ones and develop a stronger sense of trust and security in yourself.
+Understanding these patterns can help you improve relationships, develop healthier ways of connecting, and build a stronger sense of trust and security in yourself..

 Narrative Therapy